 Over more than 70 years, the Cleveland Browns have had seven logos, not counting one that was unused.
 Their evolution can be divided into two periods: before and after 1969.
 The first period is the so-called Brownie Elf era, which artist Dick Dugan depicted in cartoon style and “awarded” a football.

 The second period is the longest.
 It began in 1970, when the team first used an orange helmet as its emblem.
-This version changed several times: developers pursued a modern design so that the drawn sports attributes corresponded to reality.
+This version was changed several times: developers pursued a modern design so that the drawn sports attributes more closely reflected reality.

 What is Cleveland Browns?

 The Cleveland Browns joined the AFC North in 2002.
 They have been competing in the National Football League since 1950; before that, they participated in the All-America Football Conference.
-The club’s history had a brief hiatus when Arthur Bertram Modell decided to move the club members to Baltimore but leave all the “Browns” legacy in Cleveland.
+The club’s history took a brief hiatus when Arthur Bertram Modell decided to move the club’s members to Baltimore while leaving all the “Browns” legacy in Cleveland.
 The original franchise was restored in 1999.

 1948 – 1958

-The debut logo of the Cleveland Browns features the original character, Brownie Elf.
+The Cleveland Browns’ debut logo features the original character, Brownie Elf.
 Its name is a play on words: “Brownie” is consonant with the team’s nickname, “Browns.”
 The image’s authorship belongs to artist Dick Dugan, who became a sports cartoonist for the Cleveland Plain Dealer.

 The elf stands with a football in his left hand.
-On his head is a crown – a symbol of power.
+On his head is a crown, a symbol of power.
 The figure is turned to the left.
 All elements have a dark outline with ragged edges.
-The design of this logo reflects the classic style of animation.
+The design of this logo reflects the classic animation style.

 1959 – 1969